 How ZenLedger Can Harvest Your Losses?

 Our tax-loss harvesting tool lets you know how many unrealized capital losses you have in each token type.
-Once you see this preview, you can then decide if you want to realize the loss.
-You can decide which token(s) you want to realize the loss on, and by how much.
+Then, you can decide if you want to sell the positions and realize the loss or determine how much you want to offset your capital gains or other ordinary income.

 Step 1: Launch the Tool